Marienplatz: Mary's Column

 The Mariensäule is a Marian column located on the Marienplatz in Munich, Germany.
 Mary is revered here as Patrona Bavariae (Latin: Protector of Bavaria).

 It was erected in 1638 to celebrate the end of Swedish occupation during the Thirty Years' War, following a respective vow by Duke Elector Maximilian I of Bavaria if the ducal residential cities of Munich and Landshut were spared from war destruction.
 The column is topped by a golden statue of the Virgin Mary standing on a crescent moon as the Queen of Heaven, created in 1590.
 The figure was originally located in the Frauenkirche.
 Mariensäule in Munich was the first column of this type built north of the Alps and inspired the construction of other Marian columns in this part of Europe.

 At each corner of the column's pedestal is a statue of a putto, created by Ferdinand Murmann.
 The four putti are each depicted fighting a different beast, symbolizing the city's overcoming of adversities: war represented by the lion, pestilence by the cockatrice, hunger or famine by the dragon and heresy by the serpent.

 Christmas Market

-Three weeks before Christmas the Christkindlmarkt opens at Marienplatz and other squares in the city, selling Christmas goods and food and drink.
+Three weeks before Christmas the Christkindlmarkt opens at Marienplatz and other squares in the city, selling Christmas goods and food and drinks.